Unsupported browser detected. Upgrade to IE 11, Firefox 27, Chrome 22 or Safari 7 to be able to access the forms on our website.

 Public Consultation Closed

-Second Reading Speech By Lawrence Wong, Second Minister For Finance And Minister For National Development On The Income Tax (Amendment) Bill 2018, 2 October 2018
+Second Reading Speech by Second Minister For Finance Lawrence Wong, on the Income Tax (Amendment) Bill 2018, at The Parliament, 2 October 2018

 Mr Speaker, I beg to move, "That the Bill be now read a second time."